brendandw/atm-simulator/README.md

   instances of any changes to the remaining cash data model in the back-end API.
 This can be tested by executing a withdrawal request via the Swagger interface (or a standard cUrl request, etc), and observing the impact on the `Cash In ATM` section of the front-end
-* * Gives the user the ability to enter a withdrawal amount, and issue
+* Gives the user the ability to enter a withdrawal amount, and immediately see the impact on the remaining cash in the ATM
+* Gives the user the ability to restock the ATM with any chosen denominations.